 - Configure the device appropriately for the type of data being stored or accessed.
 Any or all of the following configurations may be required:

-ii) Enable system locks on devices so that the device will lock after a set time.
-This is usually 5-30 minutes depending on the device type, location of use and type of data accessed or stored.
+- Enable system locks on devices so that the device will lock after a set number of time.

-iii) Configure the web browser so that passwords associated with email or other programs are not saved.
+- Configure the web browser so that authentication credentials associated with email or other programs are not saved.

-iv) Configure the device so that Compliant Data is not downloaded unbeknownst to the user/owner.
+- Configure the device so that Restricted or Confidential Data is not downloaded unbeknownst to the user/owner.
 For example, know when email is cached/stored on the device and if appropriate, avoid caching.
 On unencrypted laptops and personally owned computers, use browser-based email.

 - For retrieval purposes, document the device’s serial number for personally owned devices.
 4. Ensure data files that contain the original or master copies are backed-up.